samueloph/dotfiles/README.md

 Individual `setup_*.sh` scripts can also be called, eg.: `vim/setup_vim.sh` for vim setup only.

+The `sbuild_debian/setup_sbuild_debian.sh` script might be especially useful for people who just want to setup a chroot environment to be used with sbuild.
+You just need to call it with a release codename, like `sbuild_debian/setup_sbuild_debian.sh unstable` and it will setup a chroot with eatmydata, ccache, apt-cacher-nd, aliases and auto updates done by a cronjob.

 The script `sbuild_debian/setup_sbuild_debian.sh` can be used to install and configure chroots to be used by sbuild.

 A list of vscode extensions I use is available at [vscode/vscode_extensions.md](vscode/vscode_extensions.md).